 The most ATS-friendly format is the reverse chronological resume.
 This type of resume lists your work experience in reverse chronological order, with your most recent position listed first.
 This format is favored because it clearly showcases your career progression and is easily parsed by most ATS systems.

-Yes, in the vast majority of cases a PDF resume will work fine.
-Some older ATS might not accept PDFs, but this is rare these days.
+Yes, in the vast majority of cases, a PDF resume will work fine.
 Always check the job listing.
 If it says to submit a Word resume, then do that.
 Otherwise, a PDF resume works just as well.

 Click to rate this article